lena-schwert/Forecasting_Simulation/Answering Old Exam Questions.md

   - What properties can be derived?
     - autocorrelation
     - whether autocorrelation is time dependent or not

+    –> whether there is significant autocorrelation in the residuals (= is there non-zero corealtion between the original time series and lagged versions of it?)

 - *second exam 2019:* show which plot is rw and which one an ar.
 One looked a lot like white  noise but is the AR(1), the other one is the RW - identify